Anomaly-free twistorial higher-spin theories: Review

 \section{Review}

-This section provides an introduction to twistor geometry and the higher-spin symmetry it possesses.
+This section reviews twistor geometry and the higher-spin symmetry it possesses.
 Unless otherwise stated, we will work with a complex setting, since the task of doing an analytic continuation to a Euclidean slice can be done with little subtlety.